Pylons/pyramid/docs/narr/security.rst

    <utility
      provides="repoze.bfg.interfaces.ISecurityPolicy"
-     factory="repoze.bfg.security.RemoteUserACLSecurityPolicy"
+     factory="repoze.bfg.security.RemoteUserInheritingACLSecurityPolicy"
      />

-The above inscrutable stanza enables the ``RemoteUserACLSecurityPolicy`` to be in effect for every request to your application.
-The ``RemoteUserACLSecurityPolicy`` is a policy which compares the ``REMOTE_USER`` variable passed in the request's environment (as the sole :term:`principal`) against the principals present in any :term:`ACL` found in model data when attempting to call some :term:`view`.
+The above inscrutable stanza enables the ``RemoteUserInheritingACLSecurityPolicy`` to be in effect for every request to your application.
+The ``RemoteUserInheritingACLSecurityPolicy`` is a policy which compares the ``REMOTE_USER`` variable passed in the request's environment (as the sole :term:`principal`) against the principals present in any :term:`ACL` found in model data when attempting to call some :term:`view`.
 The policy either allows the view that the permission was declared for to be called, or returns a ``401 Unathorized`` response code to the upstream WSGI server.

-.. note:: Another security policy also exists:
+.. note:: Another "inheriting" security policy also exists:
-   ``RepozeWhoIdentityACLSecurityPolicy``.
+   ``WhoInheritingACLSecurityPolicy``.
 This policy uses principal information found in the ``repoze.who.identity`` value set into the WSGI environment by the :term:`repoze.who` middleware rather than ``REMOTE_USER`` information.
-This policy only works when :term:`repoze.who` middleware is present in the WSGI pipeline.
+This policy only works properly when :term:`repoze.who` middleware is present in the WSGI pipeline.

+.. note:: "non-inheriting" security policy variants of the (``WhoACLSecurityPolicy`` and ``RemoteUserACLSecurityPolicy``) also exist.
+These policies use the *first* ACL found as the canonical ACL; they do not continue searching up the context lineage to find "inherited" ACLs.
+It is recommended that you use the inheriting variants unless you need this feature.

 .. note:: See :ref:`security_policies_api_section` for more
    information about the features of the default security policies.